Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Dirigibles and the Skyrail*

-While most of New Crobuzon's citizens travel by foot, cab, or train, the city allows for transport by air, via both dirigible and skyrail.
+While most of New Crobuzon's citizens travel by foot, cab, or train, the city also allows for transport by air, via both dirigible and skyrail.

-The booming, whalesong of the city's dirigible airships can be heard throughout the day and night.
+The booming whalesong of the city's dirigible airships can be heard throughout the day and night.
 Property of the state and the very-rich, the dirigibles of New Crobuzon serve as leisure vehicles, troop carriers and viewing platforms, as well as, occaisonally, means of mid- to long-distance travel.
 Aerostats and dirgibles moor at militia towers or the private mooring posts of the richer districts' manors.

 New Crobuzon's skyrail is one of the city's unique features.
+Seven huge, thrumming wires eminate from Perdido Street Station and knot the city together, criss-crossing between the districts' militia towers.
+Beneath the elyctric rail, small dangling pods streak toward their destinations, providing fast transport for militia and other state officials.

 ---

-*Elytricity*
+*Elyctricity*

+A rarer means of power than steam, elyctric generation is nevertheless a possiblity in the city, and various industries find a use for it.
+Elyctricity can equally be used at a smaller-scale - to power a construct, or as part of a weapon.
+It can also be combined with thaumaturgic or chymical technology, for example in the case of an elyctro-thaumaturgic barb gun, or a chymical, thaumaturgic or metaclockwork battery.

 ---

 *Metaclockwork*

+A khepri invention, metaclockwork technology is extraordinary for its level of intricacy.
+Finding various applications in personal equipment and industry, its most well-known use is the khepri stingbox - a distinctive weapon that uses a metaclockwork engine to allow two thick, spike tipped cords to be whirled and thrown at a target, piecing armour and skin, and griping horrifically inside the torn flesh of the victim.
+The metaclockwork of the stingbox allows the cords to extend when thrown, without friction, for more than twenty feet, and weird currents to be sent into the target, leaving them spasming in pain.

 ---

 *Thaumaturgy*

-Batteries
+Thaumaturgy has a huge influence on the technologies of New Crobuzon.
+Batteries, converters and all manner of thaumaturgic technologies allow for the powering of strange engines and the operation of weird industries, and its combination with other means of power opens up even further avenues for technological usage, both at a personal and industrial scale.

 ---